 From the records we know that in Witham's there are 12 graves of people who died during the 1828 epidemic yellow fever outbreak.
 The problems were addressed by Dr John Hennen who in 1826 was appointed Principal Medical Officer.
 His reconmmendations to Lieutenant Governor General George Don, grealty influenced the response to the 1828 epidemic.
 Dr Hennen died of the disease on the 3rd November, 1828.
 A memorial tablet is visble today at the King's Chapel.

 It is noted, that 16 Americans buried at the cemetery were disinterred and reburied at the North Front Cemetery.

 Where are we on the Witham's Cemetery restoration journey?
-So far the trust has been making steady progress with restoring the integrity of many of the tombs at Witham's.
-These and many others still need the sorting and repairing where possible of their marble or stone headstones and/or inscription plaques.
-There is still much work needed in the moving and removing of large quantities of soil from around the tombs and the laying down of secondary paths around the cemetery.
-The Plata Villa complex contractors have largely completed the main path and are finishing off the access steps from St Joseph's Road to the foot path through the cemetery.
+So far the trust has been making steady progress with restoring the integrity of nearly all of the tombs at Witham's.
+These and many others still need some sorting and repairing where possible of their marble or stone headstones and/or inscription plaques.
+Much work has been done in the moving and removing of large quantities of soil from around the tombs, the laying down of secondary paths around the cemetery and the construction of flower beds.
+The Plata Villa complex contractors completed the main path and finished the access steps from St Joseph's Road to the foot path through the cemetery two years ago.